 You should be able to return to normal activities after two to four days.
-Most women are fit for work after three to four days.
+Most women are fit for work after about a week.

 You should expect to have some bleeding or discharge for up to four weeks.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.